 If your buttons were sticking before this deep clean, just hit them about 50 times.
 They should now be fixed.

 How to prevent your fightstick from getting dirty and maintaining it

 I think it goes without saying, but keep it clean.
 Wipe down the stick about once a week.
-Avoid spilling water, coffee or anything like that on your stick.
+Avoid spilling water, coffee, or anything like that on your stick.

-In the end, these fightsticks are solid pieces of kit that should be cared for properly.
+Ultimately, these fightsticks are solid pieces of kit that should be cared for properly.
 Your fightstick will thank you for it.